mattpe/xr-unity-basics/unity-5-vr-project.md

       - In Inspector: Click _Add to Controller Input Action Manager default_
     - Do same for the right controller
 1. _Edit -> Project Settings -> Preset Manager_
-    - Check/add filters for left and right controller
+    - Check that filters for left and right controller exist (or add them by clicking _+_)
 1. Add to scene: _GameObject -> XR -> Interaction Manager_
 1. Add to scene: _XR Origin (XR Rig)_ prefab, found in _Starter Assets -> Prefabs_
     - Check _XR Origin_, it should have _Input Action Manager_ script component
-    - _Action Assets_ list should have one element: _XRI Default Input Actions_
+    - Script's _Action Assets_ list should have one element: _XRI Default Input Actions_
-    - _XR Origin_ comes with a new _Main Camera_ as a child game object and replaces the original _Player_ game object -> deactive/delete existing _Player_ and _Main Camera_
+    - _XR Origin_ comes with a new _Main Camera_ as a child game object and replaces the original _Player_ game object -> deactive/delete existing _Main Camera_ (and _Player_) game objects
-    - Both hand controllers are also children of _XR Origin_ object
+    - Note that both hand controllers are also children of _XR Origin_ game object
 1. Add default interactions.
-From _Starter Assets/Presets_ folder, find
+From _Starter Assets/Presets_ folder, find:
     - _XRI Default Continuous Move_
     - _XRI Default Continuous Turn_
     - _XRI Default Snap Turn_